Mentoring

 Major in transport or urban studies;

-Have completed the taught component of this course and had an average score of 80 percent and above across all the quizzes;
+Have completed the taught component of this course and had an average score of 80 percent or more across all 6 quizzes;

 Have a basic draft or a well-developed idea for an academic paper.